littensy/reflex/README.md

 -   ♻️ **Producer**: A producer manages state and can dispatch actions or subscribe to state changes.

--   🎂 **State**: An immutable table that represents the current state of the game.
+-   🎂 **State**: An immutable object that represents the current state of the application.

 -   🍰 **Selector**: A function that returns a subset of the state.